PostHog/posthog.com/contents/blog/posthog-vs-launchdarkly.md

 ### 1. It is an all-in-one platform

-PostHog brings all the tools engineers need for testing, release, and measurement the success of new features.
+PostHog brings all the tools engineers need for testing, releasing, and measuring the success of new features.
 Beyond the [feature flag](/docs/feature-flags) and [A/B testing](/docs/experiments) tools, this includes product analytics, [session replays](/docs/session-replay), [surveys](/docs/surveys), and more.

 ![All in one](../images/blog/posthog-vs-launchdarkly/all.png)